Dhiraj5789/moviefix-library/README.md

 1. Implement a search bar which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
-2. Implemented in web app and not in native
+2. Implement in React Native